EGA-archive/crypt4gh/README.md

-   --sender_pk <path>     Peer's Curve25519-based Public key to verify provenance (akin to signature) --range <start-end>    Byte-range either as  <start-end> or just <start> (Start included, End excluded) -t, --trim             Keep only header packets that you can decrypt
+   --sender_pk <path>     Peer's Curve25519-based Public key to verify provenance (akin to signature) --range <start-end>    Byte-range either as  <start-end> or just <start> (Start included, End excluded) -t, --trim             Keep only header packets that you can decrypt --header <path>        Where to write the header (default: stdout) --header-only          Whether the input data consists only of a header (default: false)

 Environment variables: